djparks/notes/Quotes/Quotes.md

 "What lies behind you and what lies in front of you, pales in comparison to what lies inside of you."
 RALPH WALDO EMERSON

+"You gain strength, courage, and confidence by every experience in which you really stop to look fear in the face.
+You must do the thing which you think you cannot do."
+ELEANOR ROOSEVELT

+“An investment in knowledge always pays the best interest.”
+BENJAMIN FRANKLIN

+"The winds and the waves are always on the side of the ablest navigators."
+EDWARD GIBBON

+“Learn from the mistakes of others.
+You can’t live long enough to make them all yourself.”
+ELEANOR ROOSEVELT

+"As I grow older, I pay less attention to what men say.
+I just watch what they do."
+ANDREW CARNEGIE

+"Employ your time in improving yourself by other men's writings, so that you shall gain easily what others have labored hard for."
+SOCRATES